mightyBroccoli/bl-imp/README.md

 Run without the `--dry-run` argument and a valid outfile, the script will return nothing and do its thing.

 ##### *ejabberd reload_config*
-The ejabberd instance will be reloaded automatically, but only if changes in the `outfile` occured.
+The ejabberd instance will be reloaded automatically, but only if changes in the `outfile` occurred.

 ## configuration
 ### ejabberd
 To use this script properly, you need to add this line to the `ACL` section of your ejabberd instance.
-Furthermore a separate `yml` file is necessary, as the script will overwrite the file.
+Furthermore a separate `yml` file is necessary.
 To further protect the integrity of your config the `allow_only` sections defines only `acl` rules.
 ```yaml
   "/etc/ejabberd/blacklist.yml":
     allow_only: